janat08/accounts-eveonline/README.md

 `accounts-eveonline` exposes `EveonlineHelpers` object with following helper functions:

-### refreshAuthToken(user)
+### refreshAuthToken(user, char)

-Calling `EveonlineHelpers.refreshAuthToken(meteorUserRecord)` will attempt to obtain new auth token from SSO server by using the refresh token.
+Calling `EveonlineHelpers.refreshAuthToken(meteorUserRecord, charName)` will attempt to obtain new auth token from SSO server by using the refresh token.

 Available only server-side.
 If successful, data gets updated in `Meteor.users` collection.